Tob1asDocker/rpi-apache2/README.md

 * `ENABLE_SSL`
 * `ALLOWOVERRIDE`
 * `REMOTEIP` (set 1 to enable, use this only behind a proxy!)

+IMPORTANT: This image is not ready yet!
+There is still a lot to do. (e.g. own SSL certificates, http to https forwarding, own conf/mods/ssl (folder))

 ### This Image on
 * [DockerHub](https://hub.docker.com/r/tobi312/rpi-apache2/)